-Here you will find podcasts for digital teaching in African Studies which are academically or thematically relevant, as well as recordings of lectures, talks or radio broadcasts.
+Here you will find podcasts for African Studies which are academically or thematically relevant, as well as recordings of lectures, talks or radio broadcasts.

 Africa Past and Present is a podcast by historians Peter Alegi, Peter Limb and guests at Michigan State University on the history, culture and politics of Africa and the African Diaspora.